Schlagonia/ormi-bot/README.md

 ## Solidity Contract
 * All contracts can be found in `/contracts`
 * Can be deployed to Kovan for testing or MAINNET

-# To Do
-* Currently this script is not setup to call the contract, it must be done manually.
-* Remaining task is to automate the liquidation.
-This shouldn't be hard to do since the contract is already in place.

 # To get started
 1. Install dependencies